-The Counsellor in Training program is an application-based program that is ideal for candidates who show strong initiative, are eager to continue the commitment to build their leadership experience and have a passion for working with kids in hopes of one day working in an overnight summer camp community.
+The Counsellor in Training program is an application-based program that is ideal for candidates who show strong initiative, are eager to continue a commitment to build their leadership experience and have a passion for working with kids in hopes of one day working in an overnight summer camp community.
 Candidates must have just completed grade 10 (ages 15/16) to attend for the program and prior leadership training is an asset.

 Although not a prerequisite, it is strongly recommended that all CIT applicants complete HOC's Leader in Training (LIT) program or equivalent (at other camp/organization) and have a serious interest in working with children in order to qualify for this program.
 The CIT program builds on experience gained through the LIT program.
 Candidates build on their understanding of the four core principles (Community, Leadership, Accountability, and Performance) and begin to refine those skills to best suit their individual leadership styles in order to excel in a camp environment.